ostifede02/dr_ws/README.md

 ### problems
 The CHAIN_1 seems to be okay for small position displacements.
-However the Gauss-Newthon algorithm converges, but with to many iterations (from 50 to 300 iterations).
+However the Gauss-Newton algorithm converges, but with to many iterations (from 50 to 300 iterations).

 ![plot](./script/img/CHAIN_1_view.png)